ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## 2018

+- **Let's Explore Diabetes with Owls** by David Sedaris <span class="primary-color">★</span>

+  Many of the essays are quite enjoyable.
+A few fell a bit flat for me.

 - **The Lords of Strategy: The Secret Intellectual History of the New Corporate World** by Walter Kiechel <span class="primary-color">★</span>

   The book details the history of strategy consulting—tracing the roots of BCG, Bain, and McKinsey with a strong focus on the actions of the "lords" of these firms.
 I did not enjoy this book as much as I thought I would.
 I found it dense with history and minutiae, which, if you are involved in the consulting industry, I imagine would be of great interest to you.